xapian/xapian-docsprint/advanced/admin_notes.rst

-Changing the blocksize may have performance implications, but it is hard to know whether these will be positive or negative for a particular combination of hardware and software without doing some profiling.
+Changing the blocksize may have performance implications, but it is hard to know whether these will be positive or negative for a particular combination of hardware, software and database content without doing some profiling.

-The `.baseA` and `.baseB` files you may remember if you've worked with older Xapian database backends no longer exist in glass databases - the information about unused blocks is stored in a freelist (itself stored in unused blocks in the `.glass` file, and the other information is stored in the `iamglass` file.
+The `.baseA` and `.baseB` files you may remember if you've worked with older Xapian database backends no longer exist in glass databases - the information about unused blocks is stored in a freelist (itself stored in otherwise unused blocks in the `.glass` file), and the other information is stored in the `iamglass` file.

 Glass also supports databases stored in a single file - currently these only support read operations, and have to be created by compacting an existing